 That nights were simply “hard” was not true for me.

-What was true for me was that nights were the end of the world, an abyss of darkness through which I could never possibly survive until sunlight.
+For me, nights were the end of the world, an abyss of darkness through which I could not possibly survive until sunlight.

 What even was sunlight?
 Would I see it?
 Could I see it?